Trauma in Everyday Life:

 • How has the field of Human Rights recognized and integrated trauma into a practice?

 • Traditional paper presentations: Presentations should be 10-20 minutes long.
-Papers should be based on individual or collaborative research and critical thinking.
 Student papers are eligible for cash prizes awarded by the Wisconsin Institute.
 To be considered for these prizes, students must submit finished papers by March 15, 2020.

 • Roundtable discussions: Roundtables should include at least three participants.